skip to Main Content

 Button batteries, also called disc or coin batteries, are small in size but can pack a strong charge.
 Each year, about 3,500 button battery cases are reported to U.S. poison control centers nationwide.
 Young children under the age of 4 are at greatest risk of injury.

-There are three main causes for injury when a button battery is swallowed:
+There are three main causes of injury when a button battery is swallowed:

 • This pressure can result in a burn by forming an electrical current in the narrow space.
 Injury can occur rapidly in as little as 2 hours.